Chicken and Wild Rice Soup

-Still with me?
-Good!
-This Instant Pot Chicken and Wild Rice soup is so darn good!
-It’s gluten-free and dairy-free and you’d never know it!
-So many exclamation points, I know!!
+Instant Pot chicken and wild rice soup is so darn good!
+It’s flavorful, comforting, and the perfect dish for cooler weather.
+It is also gluten-free and dairy-free, and you’d never know it!

-I really think you’ll love this soup.
-The wild rice adds that nutty, earthy flavor to the soup and great texture too.
-The chicken and mushrooms make this dish feel nice and hearty.
-This soup also has a lot of flavor: lots of garlic, fresh thyme and sage and spices.
-Yum.
-It tastes even better the next day – leftovers for the win!
+Wild rice adds a nutty, earthy flavor to the soup and great texture too.
+Chicken and mushrooms make this dish feel nice and hearty.
+This soup also has tons of flavor: lots of garlic, fresh thyme and sage, and spices.

 This soup is the solution to all your holiday problems.
 Seriously, let me give you some examples: